willium/exit-polls/README.md

 ## Development Process

+### Time breakdown
+- Collecting, parsing, manipulating, and aggregating data (6 hours)
+- Storyboarding and ideation (3 hours)
+- Original version of the code (11 hours)
+- Creation of UI and (4 hours)
+- Rewrite, conversion to browserify, build tools (10 hours)
+- Implementation of labels (1 hour)
+- Implementation of shelf (2 hours)
+- Implementation of UI toggles for question, bin, states, and party (3 hours)

+**Total**: 6+3+10+4+10+1+2+3 = 40 hours.

+The writing and architecting of the codebase overall deffinitely took the most time.
+Creating the diagram was relatively easy once we got the right data to be in the right place at the right time to best utilize d3's data binding methods.

+### Division of labor

 Include:
 - Breakdown of how the work was split among the group members.
 - A commentary on the development process, including answers to the following questions: